Comment on page

 Now that we have examined some of the frameworks and tools at our disposal, let's discuss the possibilities that arise when we utilize them collectively.

+Cypress will be the primary framework we'll be using, coupled with Synpress and web3.js.
+Cypress will be used to open a browser and act as if it is a user interacting with the Daap.
 Then, a transaction will be triggered using a Metamask wallet.
 The triggering of the Metamask wallet will be facilitated by a helper provided by Synpress.
 Subsequently, the transaction will be confirmed with the wallet, and we will utilize web3.js to directly validate with the blockchain that the transaction was successful.

 At this point, you might be thinking:

-- “Well, can’t I just trust my Dapp, to ensure the transaction was successful?”
+βWell, canβt I just trust my Dapp, to ensure the transaction was successful?β

 In web3, blockchains function as independent services or databases that manage themselves.
 While you can interact with a blockchain, particularly testnets, you cannot directly control their state to guarantee the proper functioning of your Daap.